FastComments/fastcomments-docs/src/content/guides/webhooks/items/webhooks-structures.md

     verifiedDate?: number
     /** If a moderator marked the comment reviewed. **/
     reviewed: boolean
     /** The location, or base64 encoding, of the avatar.
-Will only be base64 if that was used with SSO. **/
+Will only be base64 if that was the value passed with SSO. **/ avatarSrc?: string
-    avatarSrc: string
     /** Was the comment manually or automatically marked as spam? **/
     isSpam: boolean
     /** Was the comment automatically marked as spam? **/